bluz71/things_with_js/README.md

     an element with Javascript it is best not to use classes or IDs since those should be used exclusively for styling.

-  * Any _ajax:error_ event will be logged to the console in the _things.coffee_ file.
+  * Any _ajax:error_ event will be logged to the console in the _application.js_ file.
 This will help debug JavaScript errors in the JS view files.

   * Setup body tag with controller and action name.
 This will allow per-page scoping for always-on Javascript.
 To limit always-on triggered use a